All along, Aaron Rodgers has used the phrase “risk vs. reward” as he’s fought to return from a broken collarbone.

 “It's amazing that we're sitting here 7-6-1 with a chance to win two and be in (the playoffs),” Rodgers said.
 “Not only that, but win two and be in and maybe be the (No.) 3 seed.”

 Rodgers, obviously, gives the Packers their best chance at winning these games and getting into the playoffs.
-However, if the decision is based solely on the state of Rodgers’ collarbone and the risk if sustaining a more severe injury, would McKenzie sign off on Rodgers playing on Sunday?
+However, if what Rodgers termed an "organizational decision" is based solely on the state of Rodgers’ collarbone and the risk if sustaining a more severe injury, would McKenzie, coach Mike McCarthy and general manager Ted Thompson sign off on Rodgers playing on Sunday?

 “Sometimes those guys have to save you from yourself,” Rodgers said.
 “Doc and I always have had a close relationship and an honest relationship.
 I think he trusts me on how I'm feeling.
 It doesn’t mean I'm not going to battle him.”